anaptoro/mvp_backend_final/README.md

+# Contextual background
+In Brazil, every infrastructure project with medium/high environmental impact must have an environmental license.
+In order to do that, one of the steps is to estimate the trade-off needed depending on the impact caused.
+The math for doing that is relatively straightforward, however, each municipality has its owns rules of trade-off, and there is not a unified platform where the consultants can check the value per type of intervention, and per location.
+Usually this is a very manual process, where consultants need to visit governmental websites and go through multiple PDFs.
+Thus, the main motivation of this project is to create an unique platform where the consultants can go and get the trade-off values per type and location of intervention.

 # Environmental trade-off calculator
-Environmental Trade-off Calculator

-This project is a small full-stack web app to help estimate environmental tree compensation required under local(Sao Paulo state) regulations.
+This project is a small full-stack web app to help estimate environmental trade-off for isolated trees, patch and PPA areas, required under local(Sao Paulo municipalities) regulations.

 The frontend is a simple HTML/CSS/JavaScript single page with tabs for each workflow, calling the Flask endpoints via fetch and rendering tables with the detailed results and totals.